-Student paychecks will be direct deposited in the BCA financial account and directly applied to the student's tuition account.
+Student earnings will be credited directly to the student's tuition account.
 For students, who are not receiving financial aid, if there is a credit on their tuition account, a check will be issued to the student upon written request from a parent/guardian.